 As well as Seal Rocks, you occasionally spot them swimming in the channel between Phillip Island and the mainland.

-It was almost hunted to extinction until hunting became illegal in 1891 and colonies recovered.
+It was almost hunted to extinction until hunting became illegal in 1891 and seal colonies recovered.

 They are now protected.

 Australian fur seals can dive to a depth of 130 metres and feed mainly on squid, octopus, cuttlefish and local small fish species.